 Century founded the Centre's Media Arts Division in 1988.
 This pioneering program was one of the first to focus on the artistic potential of interactive computer technologies.
-Notable projects produced under Century's leadership include The Glenn Gould Hypermedia Profile (1989); the Artist's Television Workshop; and The Art and Virtual Environments project (1991-94).
+Notable projects produced during Century's headship include The Glenn Gould Hypermedia Profile (1989, English language text by B.W.
+Powe; the Artist's Television Workshop; and The Art and Virtual Environments project (1991-94).
 This project was the first large-scale and sustained investigation of virtual reality technologies as a new medium for artists; the completed installations have been displayed in exhibitions and festivals worldwide, and the entire project is documented in a book-length collection Immersed in Technology: Art and Virtual Environments (MIT Press, 1996).
 Century was co-responsible for designing, staffing and operating new studios for sound, video and interactive media at the Banff Centre's complex for electronic media, the Jeanne and Peter Lougheed Building, and for developing funding and research relationships with corporate, academic and government agency partners.
 Between 1991-93 he also was the Centre's Director of Program Development, responsible for program review and planning for Media, Visual, and Literary Arts, Theatre and Music.

 Century taught cultural studies at Trent University, and Canadian Studies at the University of Baroda, India.
 In 1997 he became a Research Fellow at the McGill University Centre for Research on Canadian Cultural Industries and Institutions, and began teaching graduate seminars in music and communications at the same university.

 From 1993-96 Century worked for the Canadian Centre for Information Technology Innovation (CITI), a federal research laboratory located in Montréal.
-He initiated a new research group focused on content design for hypermedia networks, and assembled an interdisciplinary team of researchers and programmers which developed the Merz Project, a prototype system for knowledge visualization and personal information management on the internet.
+He initiated a new research group focused on content design for hypermedia networks.
 Also at CITI, Century managed the Pan-Canadian network of research centres, a national multimedia consortium.
 Century served as Senior Policy Advisor on New Technologies in the Department of Canadian Heritage (the federal department responsible for cultural affairs) from 1996-98.
 In this role he worked as an expert advising the federal Information Highway Advisory Council, the Federal Task Force on Digitization, and has represented Canada at international congresses and specialized working groups on these topics.